GeorgeLepska/George-Lepska-Portfolio/README.md

 Code: [Jumpscarfe Word Search Project.R](https://github.com/GeorgeLepska/George-Lepska-Portfolio/blob/main/Final%20Proj%20Lepska.R)

-Goal:

-Description: For this project, I tested 30 of my peerrs to see if getting jumpscared increases the amount of words found on a wordsearch.
-The porject uses three types of IVs: jumpscare with audio, jumpscare no audio, and no jumpscare.
-The skills used for this project is ggplot and dplyr.
+Description: For this project, I tested 30 of my peers to see if getting jumpscared increases the amount of words found on a wordsearch.
+The project uses three types of IVs: jumpscare with audio, jumpscare no audio, and no jumpscare and two covariates: Biologocial Sex (M or F) and Underclassmen (Yes or No).
+For the procedures: The study used the Oceans Animals Word Search and The Scary Maze Game.

 [Data Collection](https://github.com/GeorgeLepska/George-Lepska-Portfolio/blob/main/QAC%20Final%20Proj%20Data%20-%20Sheet1.csv)